enriquepablo/nlproject/_sources/npl_time.txt

 ::

+    time : SINCE instant TIL instant
-    time : SINCE instant UNTIL durations
+         | SINCE instant UNTIL durations
+         | SINCE instant ONWARDS
+         | AT instant

+    instant : arith
+            | VAR

+    durations : VAR COMMA durations
+              | VAR

+    arith : NUMBER

+    SINCE : "since"

+    TIL : "till"

+    UNTIL : "until"

-In consecuences in rules, we can use the same constructs as in conditions, plus a special construct for durations, in which we express the starting instant with a variable and the ending instant with the reserved word ``until`` followed by any number of duration variables (bound in the conditions of the rule):
+In consecuences in rules, we can use the same constructs as in conditions, and we can specify the starting and ending instants in any way we want.
+There is also a special construct for durations, in which we express the starting instant with an instant and the ending instant with the reserved word ``until`` followed by any number of duration variables (bound in the conditions of the rule):
 ``since I1 until D1, D2, D3``.
 This will